 This course focuses on methods, materials, and approaches for teaching mathematics, including numeration, number systems, problem solving, measurement, informal geometry, and computational algorithms.
 Emphasis is given to the teaching and assessment of concepts.
+Prerequisite/s: None

 ELE 503 Reading in the Elementary Classroom (3 Cr)